-If you have any questions regarding this Code or its application to you in any situation, you should contact your supervisor or the Company's General Counsel or you may contact the Company's third-party ethics hotline provider at 844-254-3066 or via the web intake site www.univstainless.ethicspoint.com.
+If you have any questions regarding this Code or its application to you in any situation, you should contact your supervisor or the Company's General Counsel.

 Compliance with Laws, Rules and Regulations

 The Company requires that all employees, officers and directors comply with all laws, rules and regulations applicable to the Company wherever it does business.
 You are expected to use good judgment and common sense in seeking to comply with all applicable laws, rules and regulations and to ask for advice when you are uncertain about how they may be applicable.